CompTIA Security+ Exam Notes

 Identification:

-This initial step involves creating a unique identifier for a user, device, or process on a network, like a username or account number, allowing the system to recognize them.
+This initial step involves creating a unique identifier for a user, device, or process on a network, like a username or an account number, so that the system can recognize them.

 Authentication: